LittleBigRefresh/Docs/autodiscover-api.md

-# Autodiscover API
+# Autodiscover API Documentation

 ## Rationale

 To verify if a URL points to a custom server and if it is working, Refresher will contact the server. (well soon, anyways)

-While this API originated from Refresh, it is intended to be used by any LBP custom server.
+While this API originated from Refresh, it is intended to be used by any LBP custom server thus this document.

 The Autodiscover API has two main purposes: